 Our Top 3 Online Therapy Services

-- Patients matched to therapists based on their needs
+- Quick matching to licensed therapists based on your needs

 - Fully licensed therapists specializing in the LGBTQ+ community

 - Unlimited messaging, plus live chat, phone and video sessions

 - Financial aid available for those who meet certain criteria

 - Dedicated iOS and Android apps (contact your therapist anywhere)

 - No choice of pricing plans or payment terms